tytydraco/yessleep/out/If_You_Lose_Count_It_Takes_the_Difference.md

 And then I saw the shelters, and there were eight of them.

 Eight.
 Definitely eight.
 I could see them all clearly in the faint moonlight filtering through the canopy.
 Seven that my students had built—and one more.
 Set apart from the others.
-Made of debris, yes, branches and leaves and deadfall, but the proportions were *wrong*.
+Made of debris, yes, branches and leaves and deadfall, but the proportions were wrong.
 The angles were wrong.
-Like something had seen a shelter, understood the concept of a shelter, but didn't quite understand what a shelter was *for*.
+Like something had seen a shelter, understood the concept of a shelter, but didn't quite understand what a shelter was for.

 And it was breathing.
 The whole structure, rising and falling, slow and rhythmic.